w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 A single data is therefore defined as annotated if it is associated with a label

 - Data collected without correct and timely annotation is often useless
-- However, it is also possible to “extract knowledge” from un-annotated data through, for instance, clustering
+- However, it is also possible to "extract knowledge" from un-annotated data through, for instance, clustering

 ## Data Annotation Process